What To Do With Previously Published Items on Defunct Sites

 Or should you do a bit of work on it?

 To rewrite an item is simply to copy it onto a editing application, and go over it.

 Is it the best it can be?
 Does it have images and are they the best?

-Has you writing ability increased to the extent that you can substantially change the item and make it better?
+Has your writing ability increased to the extent that you can substantially change the item and make it better?

-Rewriting an item, substantially, actually makes it a new item.
-Once can virtually publish the original on Site One and the Rewritten item on Site Two without breaching any rules of originality or plagiarism.
+One can virtually publish the original on Site One and the Rewritten item on Site Two without breaching any rules of originality or plagiarism.
 That is how much your writing ability will approve over a few years.

 In the Old Days many sites demanded 2000 words; some 1000.
 Today, many sites want 500 or less.

-There are hack writers who will take a 1000 word item, and just chop it.
+There are hack writers who, seeing this change, will take a 1000 word item, and just chop it.
 Make three items and feel good about it.

-There are others, good writers, who will also make three or more items, but each item is rewritten and can stand alone.
+There are others, good writers, who will also make three or more items out of one, but each item is rewritten and can stand alone.

 Long items, for example, historical ones, can be cut and retitled so that; (for example) One can take an article; Prime Ministers of England and chop it into; Prime Ministers of England in the 18th Century, Prime Ministers of England in the 19th Century...